github/codeql/docs/language/ql-training-rst/cpp/data-flow-cpp.rst

   A **query library** is file with the extension ``.qll``.
 Query libraries do not contain a query clause, but may contain modules, classes, and predicates.
 For example, the `C/C++ data flow library <https://help.semmle.com/qldoc/cpp/semmle/code/cpp/dataflow/DataFlow.qll/module.DataFlow.html>`__ is contained in the ``semmle/code/cpp/dataflow/DataFlow.qll`` QLL file, and can be imported as shown above.

-  A **module** is a way of organizing QL code by grouping together related predicates, classes and (sub-)modules; either explicitly declared or implicit.
+  A **module** is a way of organizing QL code by grouping together related predicates, classes, and (sub-)modules.
+They can be either explicitly declared or implicit.
 A query library implicitly declares a module with the same name as the QLL file.

   For further information on libraries and modules in QL, see the chapter on `Modules <https://help.semmle.com/QL/ql-handbook/modules.html>`__ in the QL language handbook.